cltl/python-for-text-analysis/README.md

 ## Plagiarism
-Basically, please don't cheat.
+Cheating is serious: it is considered fraud and can lead to being excluded from your studies (https://vu.nl/en/student/your-faculty/examination-board).
+It is also harmful: not only for yourself (you can fool yourself and fail to learn this useful skill), but also for other students (if multiple students do better because of cheating, teachers may think a grading scheme is fair, even though it needs to be adjusted).

+How to avoid this, while making use of online sources and working together:

 For the weekly assignments, let us know in the comments if you have worked together with someone or if you used code from online sources, such as [stackoverflow](http://stackoverflow.com/).
 If you found some useful code online, do try to understand what that piece of code does.
 If it looks 'complicated', we expect you to provide comments in the code explaining what it does.

 If you use code you found online in an assignment, please indicate it in the following way: